 Add another sheet of foil on top of the melons and roast for about 30 minutes.

-Bake uncovered for another 10 minutes.
+Remove the foil and bake uncovered for another 10-20 minutes.

 I've made this recipe without the pistachios before and its just as tasty so if pistachios aren't readily available or just not your thing go without or substitute other nuts for a crunchy texture.